Neepsy/Neepsy.github.io/_posts/2023-09-15-graycolor.markdown

 ---

 Again the results here were quite interesting.
 The model learned that apples are red, and colorized red apple successfully.
 However, it also "believes" that *all* apples are red, even if they are green or yellow apples.
-As a result it will color all apples red regradless of their actual color.
+As such it will color all apples red regradless of their actual color.
 It also had a tendency to color non-apple objects with a red tint, making the results somewhat reminiscent of a style transfer neural network.